mikiw/DexProtocol/README.md

     if (input.function === 'AddToWhitelist') {
         const address = input.target

-        // TODO: implement required checks (add if not exists), if check will fail throw new ContractError
+        // TODO: implement required checks (add if not exists and only by owner), if check will fail throw new ContractError
         // TODO: add to address to whitelist
     }

     if (input.function === 'RemoveFromWhitelist') {
         const address = input.target

-        // TODO: implement required checks (remove only if exists), if check will fail throw new ContractError
+        // TODO: implement required checks (remove only if exists and only by owner), if check will fail throw new ContractError
         // TODO: remove address from  whitelist
     }